Darjeeling, West Bengal

 Also Read: West Bengal – Culture and Tradition

 Tourist Attractions in Darjeeling

 Situated just 5 km from the main Darjeeling city, Batasia is a tiny town of immense natural beauty.
-The place houses a market which sells locally made goods such as leather purses, handbags, handicrafts items etc. The loop is where the toy train of Darjeeling takes a sharp turn.
+The place houses a market that sells locally made goods such as leather purses, handbags, handicrafts items, etc. The loop is where the toy train of Darjeeling takes a sharp turn.